hunterbeezley/travlr/README.md

 > **🚧 Currently Building**
 > Pls Don't expect everything to work perfectly (yet).

-## 🎯 What do?
+## 🎯 Save, collect, share

-Drop pins on that random taco spot you found, organize them into collections like "Date Night Spots" or "Best Coffee in Portland," and share them with friends.
+Drop pins on that random taco spot you found, organize them into collections like "Date Night Spots" or "Best Coffee in Portland," and share them publically.

 ## 🚀 Get It Running